-Director Christopher Renshaw (The King and I, We Will Rock You) and Olivier Award-nominated choreographer Rafael Amargo will reunite for the Alliance Theatre staging of Zorro, the musical scored by The Gipsy Kings, which first premiered in London in 2008.
+Director Christopher Renshaw ( The King and I, We Will Rock You) and Olivier Award-nominated choreographer Rafael Amargo will reunite for the Alliance Theatre staging of Zorro, the musical scored by The Gipsy Kings, which first premiered in London in 2008.
 The Alliance is billing the staging as a new American adaptation of the musical.
 Re-branded as Zorro: A New Musical, the production has played several international engagements since its premiere.

 Zorro has a book by Stephen Clark and Helen Edmundson, lyrics by Clark, and a score by The Gipsy Kings and John Cameron.
 It will run April 3-May 5 in Atlanta, GA.
 An official opening has been set for April 10.
 Fred Lassen will musical direct.

-Jacobs (The Lion King, Les Misérables) stars in the title role, with Diaz (Man of La Mancha, Carousel) as Inez, Roman (In the Heights, Leap of Faith) as Sergeant Garcia, Goss (Once, Rent) as Luisa, Carrière (The Lion King) as Ramon, Mark Kincaid as Alejandro de la Vega and Mary Stewart Sullivan as Young Luisa.
+Jacobs ( The Lion King, Les Misérables) stars in the title role, with Diaz ( Man of La Mancha, Carousel) as Inez, Roman ( In the Heights, Leap of Faith) as Sergeant Garcia, Goss ( Once, Rent) as Luisa, Carrière ( The Lion King) as Ramon, Mark Kincaid as Alejandro de la Vega and Mary Stewart Sullivan as Young Luisa.
 Featured dancers include Sara Erde, Glenda Sol Koeraus and Peter Suarez; and guitarist Cristian Puig.

 Complete casting will be announced shortly.

+According to the Alliance, " Zorro will include approximately thirty six songs with an ensemble of close to thirty people.
+[The production] incorporates flamenco dancing, sword fighting, stage magic, and elaborate stunts."
 "The Alliance Theatre production will give us a chance to finally re-examine the show in the language in which it was conceived," Renshaw said in a statement.
 "We also want to create a 'definitive' version this time.
 And to that end, we are making changes to the story line, enriching the character development, adding new music, developing the design concept and creating different action sequences and special effects."

 The creative team will include Tom Piper (set and costume design), Andi Davis (lighting programmer) Kai Harada (sound design), Ben Ormerod (LX designer), Saulo Garrido flamenco consultant), Terry King (fight director) and Paul Kieve (illusionist).